azure-octo/dapr-apim-demo/README.md

 </policies>
 ```

-To apply this policy, we will first need export an Azure management API token:
+To apply this policy, first export the Azure management API token:

 ```shell
 export AZ_API_TOKEN=$(az account get-access-token --resource=https://management.azure.com --query accessToken --output tsv)
 ```

-And then apply the policy on API level API (all operations):
+> If for some reason you receive token expired later just re-run this command.

+Apply that policy to all operations submit it to the Azure management API.

 ```shell
 curl -i -X PUT \